Orientation of piecewise powers of a minimal homeomorphism: Introduction

-We refer to the partition of $h \in \Fgp{g}$ given by Theorem~\ref{thm:sign} as the \defbold{sign partition} of $h$ (with respect to $g$).
-Closely related to the existence of the sign partition of $h$ is another kind of partition that represents an intrinsic property of $h$ (that is, without any direct reference to $g$), and is analogous to a phenomenon observed by M. Keane (\cite{Keane}) in the context of interval exchange transformations.
+We refer to the partition of the action of $h \in \Fgp{g}$ given by Theorem~\ref{thm:sign} as the \defbold{sign partition} of $h$ (with respect to $g$).
+Closely related to the existence of the sign partition of $h$ is another kind of partition that represents an intrinsic property of the action of $\grp{h}$ on $X$ (that is, without any direct reference to $g$), and is analogous to a phenomenon observed by M. Keane (\cite{Keane}) in the context of interval exchange transformations.\footnote{Keane's results are not stated in exactly this form, however if one looks at the results in \cite[\S3]{Keane}, one deduces that the finite orbits of an arbitrary interval exchange transformation $T$ of the unit interval have bounded size, and that for $T$ aperiodic but not minimal, then $[0,1]$ can be decomposed into $T$-invariant parts that are each finite unions of intervals, such that after reordering, $T$ has fewer breakpoints on each part than on $[0,1]$ as a whole.
+A minimal-periodic partition of $[0,1]$ then follows by induction, where the parts are finite unions of intervals.}In fact, the next theorem applies not just to cyclic subgroups, but all virtually polycyclic subgroups of $\Fgp{g}$.
+(A group $G$ is \defbold{polycyclic} if $G$ admits a subnormal series with finitely many factors, each of which is cyclic; $G$ is \defbold{virtually polycyclic} if it has a polycyclic subgroup of finite index.)

+\begin{defn} Let $G$ be a group of homeomorphisms of a compact Hausdorff space $X$; write $X_{\per}$ for the union of the finite orbits of $G$ and $X_{\aper}$ for the union of the infinite orbits of $G$.
+We say $G$ is \defbold{strongly periodic} if there are finitely many distinct subgroups $K_1,\dots,K_n$ of $G$ of finite index, such that for each $1 \le j \le n$ the set of points $X_\per(j)$ with stabilizer conjugate to $K_j$ is clopen and $X = \bigsqcup^n_{j=1}X_\per(j)$.
+Equivalently, $G$ is strongly periodic if and only if it acts with kernel of finite index and for every $h \in G$ the set of fixed points of $h$ on $X$ is clopen.